-Test Competitions
+Test Competition

-In order to ensure we are providing the best possible advice for competitions in how to be COVID-Secure, we will be holding up to two test events.
-British Rowing will directly approach the organisers of these events in the near future and feedback from these will be used to improve the advice we provide to competition organisers.

-The first test competition was held at the Tyne Single Scullers Head on 20 September.
+In order to ensure we are providing the best possible advice for competitions in how to be COVID-Secure, in September 2020 a test competition was held at Tyne Single Scullers Head.
 Example documentation from the competition can be viewed at the event website below.